35percent/11tystarter/src/redefining-social-rent.md

 What should have been delivered is determined by all the legal s106 agreements that developers sign with the Council.
 The s106 data provided by the registered provider shows that 21,245 have been provided, whereas the number of homes that the s106 agreements say should be provided is 8,333 – a difference of 12,912 homes.

 The figures for the five categories of affordable housing show similar large differences .
-The difference for social housing is particularly striking; the registered provider provided data shows that they have provided 14,140 social rented homes, while the s106 agreements only require that they provide 2,176 – a massive difference of 11,964 homes which, if it is to be believed, means that private developers and their registered providers partners have delivered over six times more affordable housing than they were required to!
+The difference for social housing is particularly striking; the registered provider provided data shows that they have provided 14,140 social rented homes, while the s106 agreements only require that they provide 2,176 – a massive difference of 11,964 homes which, if it is to be believed, means that private developers and their registered providers partners have delivered over six times more social-rented housing than they were required to!

-When drilling down into the individual tables behind the visualisation (by clicking on 'show data table') there appear two immediate problems.
-First, there is no column saying what tenure the affordable home should have been provided as under the section 106 agreement; secondly, in some cases the rent levels for social rent are more than twice as high as they should be:
+Also, when drilling down into the individual tables behind the visualisation (by clicking on 'show data table') two immediate problems appear: First, there is no column saying what tenure the affordable home should have been provided as under the section 106 agreement; secondly, in some cases the rent levels for social rent are more than twice as high as they should be:

 ![Hexagon rents](https://35percent.org/img/hexagonrents.png)